 Juno Publishing Ltd – JUNO Magazine – “The Publisher”

-Advertising Terms & Conditions
+Advertising and Competitions Terms & Conditions

 - All Contracts are subject to these Conditions and no variation or addition thereto shall be effective unless specifically agreed to in writing by the Publisher.
 Any other terms or conditions sought to be imposed by the Advertiser are expressly excluded.